Arlo

 AI Chief of Staff vs. a Human: What Each Does Better

 An AI chief of staff and a human do different jobs well.
-An AI wins on always-on availability, perfect memory, and executing repetitive work across your tools for a flat monthly cost.
+An AI like Arlo wins on always-on availability, perfect memory, and executing repetitive work across your tools — scheduling, follow-ups, briefings, and calls.
 A human wins on judgment, relationships, and ambiguity.
-Most teams pair them — an AI like Arlo handles scheduling, follow-ups, briefings, and calls, and a person handles the rest.
+Most teams pair them rather than choosing between them.

 "Should I hire a chief of staff or use an AI one?" is really two questions wearing one coat.
 A human chief of staff and an AI chief of staff are good at genuinely different things, and the honest answer for most founders and operators isn't either/or — it's knowing which work to hand to which.
 This page lays out where each actually wins, so you can decide without the hype.